datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 integration”, you have to maintain multiple connections separately which, in this case, will make P2P time consuming and expensive to manage.
 Therefore, amongst other things, new architectural principles have been developed.
-One of the more prominent ones being ESB.
+One of the more prominent ones being the ESB.

 Enterprise Service Bus
 ^^^^^^^^^^^^^^^^^^^^^^